yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure Cloud Shell screenshot showing the Microsoft.SqlVirtualMachine resource provider registration.
 The status is 'Registering'.](images/bk-sql-rp1a.png "Register resource provider")

-    > **Note:** It may take several minutes to register the resource provider.
+    > **Note**: It may take several minutes to register the resource provider.
 Wait until the registration is complete before proceeding to the next step.
 You can check the registration status using `Get-AzResourceProvider -ProviderNamespace Microsoft.SqlVirtualMachine`.

 3. Register **SQLVM1** with the resource provider by executing the following command in the Cloud Shell window.
 Ensure that **-Location** matches the location SQLVM1 is deployed.